oxblixxx/project-devops/Linux/VSFTPD/README.md

 ```sh
 mkdir -p /etc/vsftpd/user_conf
 ```
 Then in `user_conf` directory, create a file with the user name and put atrributes specific to the user in there.
+For a user [ftpuser](./ftpuser).

 ```sh
 touch /etc/vsftpd/user_conf/ftpuser
 ```

 Currently this vsftpd is setup for multiple users,